Michigan teen gets life in prison for Oxford High School attack - Boston News, Weather, Sports | WHDH 7News

 Judge Kwame Rowe rejected pleas from defense lawyers for a shorter sentence and ensured that Ethan Crumbley, 17, will not get an opportunity for parole.

-“My actions were what I chose to do.
-I could not stop myself. … I am a really bad person.
-I’ve done terrible things,” Crumbley, who was 15 when he attacked his school in 2021, said before the sentence was announced.

-He said he was sorry and pledged to change while behind bars.
+Moments before learning his fate, the teen apologized and appeared to agree with his victims that the stiffest punishment was appropriate.

+“Any sentence that they ask for, I ask that you do impose it on me,” the shooter said.
+“I want them to be happy, and I want them to feel secure and safe.
+I do not want them to worry another day.
+I really am sorry for what I’ve done. … But I can try my best in the future to help other people, and that is what I will do.”

-Life sentences for teenagers are rare in Michigan since the U.S. Supreme Court and the state’s highest court said the violent acts of minors must be viewed differently than the crimes of adults.
-But the Oakland County prosecutor said a no-parole term fits Crumbley’s case.
+Life sentences for teenagers are rare in Michigan since the U.S. Supreme Court and the state’s highest court said the acts of minors must be viewed differently than the crimes of adults.
+But Oakland County prosecutor Karen McDonald said a no-parole term fit the Oxford case.

 Rowe’s decision followed deeply emotional remarks by families of the deceased and survivors who spoke about how the tragedy has affected them.

+“The court cannot ignore the deep trauma caused to the state of Michigan and the Oxford community,” the judge said.

+Earlier, Rowe allowed a framed photo of Tate Myre to be placed near him while the slain teen’s father spoke.

 “We are miserable.
-We miss Tate,” said Buck Myre, the father of Tate Myre.
+We miss Tate,” Buck Myre said.
 “Our family has a permanent hole in it that can never be fixed — ever.”

 Nicole Beausoleil recalled seeing the body of her daughter, Madisyn Baldwin, at the medical examiner’s office, her hand with blue-painted fingernails sticking out from a covering.